Mental health and wellbeing

 Providing localised resources

-Over 2024, we trained and educated 32 new Mental Health First Aiders and Champions, growing our support network to 93.
+Over 2025, we continued to train and educate new Mental Health First Aiders and Champions, growing our support network to 73 fully trained First Aiders and over 150 Champions.
 We also delivered a full programme across the year of educational workshops on resilience, stress and anxiety management, mindfulness, and men’s mental health.

 Spotlighting positive mental health